AG-Epp/Somatic-mutation-analysis-of-Welwitschia-mirabilis/README.md

 		> 240415.GATK.all_samples.welwitschia.CHR.genotypeGVCFs.conf_0_allsites.MergeVcfs.no_repeats.vcf

 # Using the custom AWK pairwise variant counting script
-	# The script is specific to the samples used in the present study.
+	The script is specific to the samples used in the present study.
-	# Filtering parameters are set from inside the awk script,
-	# meaning that multiple versions of the script were used for the different thresholds of filters.
+	Filtering parameters are set from inside the awk script, meaning that multiple versions of the script were used for the different thresholds of filters.
-	# The attached script includes the filter settings for the low-high filter thresholds.
+	The attached script includes the filter settings for the low-high filter thresholds.
-  #
-	# Output file name prefixes are specified via a variable from the command line.
+	Output file name prefixes are specified via a variable from the command line.

-# Command line for script initiation
+Command line for script initiation:

 cat 240415.GATK.all_samples.welwitschia.CHR.genotypeGVCFs.conf_0_allsites.MergeVcfs.vcf
 	# concatenates the VCF file to pipe into AWK